The Institute of Development Studies (IDS) is a global research and learning organisation for equitable and sustainable

 IDS has been working with partners to tackle complex development challenges in this way since 1966.
 Our partnership with the University of Sussex supports and accredits our master’s degrees and PhD research programmes.
 We also offer a range of thematically and approach-focused professional development courses, learning journeys and online and blended learning.
 Through our learning offer we aim to strengthen the skills and capabilities of those already working within the development sector, as well as nurture a new generation of development thought, policy and practice leaders.

 IDS publishes a wide range of high quality and high impact outputs, including our flagship publication, the IDS Bulletin, an open access, peer-reviewed journal exploring emerging international development challenges.

-The Institute is home to nearly 250 staff including over 120 working in research and teaching, 70 in knowledge services, communications and the library and about 200 students at any one time.
-But the IDS community extends far beyond, encompassing an extensive network of over 360 partners, over 2100 alumni and hundreds of former staff across the development community worldwide.
+The Institute is home to approximately 230 staff and 200 students at any one time.
+But the IDS community extends far beyond, encompassing an extensive network of over over 360 partners, 3,000 alumni and hundreds of former staff.

 Find out more about our work

-- Our achievements: Read our Annual Report and find out about our vision and strategy.
+- Our achievements: Read our Annual Review and find out about our vision and strategy.

 - Working at IDS: Find out about current job vacancies.

-- Research: Browse the range of themes we work on and find out more about our multidisciplinary research teams and flagship research programmes.
+- Research: Browse the range of themes we work on and find out more about our multidisciplinary research clusters and flagship research programmes.

 - Studying: Find out more about our postgraduate Masters courses, our popular PhD research programme, and our professional training courses.